top of page

 Temperature, Light, Diet Seasonality Perhaps the key to improving body composition further is to align the remaining signals to result in healthier outcomes.
 Most people assume that light, food, and temperature are all moving together in seasonal rhythm.
 As days get shorter, plants die (or go dormant), while temperatures drop, thus fruits are less plentiful and ancestral human diets must have switched from complex carbohydrates to fat and protein.

-The Aquatic Ape Hypothesis explains why humans walk upright, have subcutaneous fat (like whales and dolphins), downward-facing nostrils, and less hair and more webbing between their fingers and toes than other primates to whom we are closely related.
+That assumption might suggests that a daily practice of cold plunge therapy does not accord with seasonal variations, and would put temperature out of alignment with food and light signaling.
+However, in How Cold Water Immersion Shaped Human Evolution, I explained that our ancient ancestors likely emerged from a semi-aquatic cold water existence.
+For example, the so-called Aquatic Ape Hypothesis explains why humans walk upright, have subcutaneous fat (like whales and dolphins), downward-facing nostrils, and less hair and more webbing between their fingers and toes than other primates to whom we are closely related.
 These anatomical advantages would make it easier for early Homo Sapiens to wade, swim, and dive through the cold, glacier-fed streams of East Africa in search of water-based prey like fish, shellfish, and waterfowl.
+That means that in even in the equatorial climates, ancient humans would have experienced acute cold water exposure -- a pattern that must have persisted among my North Sea ancestors, who would have no doubt experienced cold water immersion regularly during their summers.

 While the carbohydrate content of seasonal fruits will shift my body to glucose metabolism (out of ketosis) in the summer, according to Saladino, that shift is part of the natural seasonality to which I am evolutionarily adapted.
+I agree.

 But what about the risks of insulin spike associated with high carbohydrate foods like fruit?